Our most able students are making excellent progress compared to national standards.

 STEM Scholars 2020

-This year for year 10 & 11 students there will be 2 places per year group for students to take part in a residential course which will be:
+This year for year 10 & 11 students there will be 2 places per year group for students to take part in a residential course which will be announced later this year.

 In addition we have students being supported in completing the application process for The Arkwright Scholarship.
 An Arkwright Engineering Scholarship is the most prestigious scholarship of its type in the UK to inspire and nurture school-age students to be the country’s future leaders of the Engineering Profession.

-Students in year 11 who need a little extra support during the final approach to the examinations are being offered mentoring in school to help with revision strategies, progress and preparation.
+Students in year 11 who need a little extra support during the final approach to the examinations are being offered mentoring through business mentors and in school to help with revision strategies, progress and preparation.